 E.2 Total Number of Credentials Received: The count of the total number of credentials earned by all training program completers within the relevant period.

-E.3 Total Number Entered Unsubsidized Employment: Of the total number of participants who were not employed or underemployed at the time of participation, the total number of participants who entered unsubsidized employment in the first, second, or third quarter after completing training program activities, or after receiving a service (for participants not enrolled in a training program).
-Underemployed individuals may be reported in this data element, if they are employed in a new position.
+E.3 Total Number Entered Unsubsidized Employment: Of the total number of participants who were not employed or underemployed at the time of participation, the total number of participants who entered unsubsidized employment.
+Underemployed individuals (as defined under Long-term Unemployed) may be reported in this data element, if they are employed in a new position.

-This data element captures employment outcomes for unemployed, long-term unemployed, and under employed individuals that found employment (or entered a new position).
-This includes individuals that are not enrolled in training, but entered employment after receiving services (reported in data element 501.a), and individuals that found employment after completing a training program (reported in data element 501).
+This data element captures employment outcomes for unemployed and long-term unemployed individuals that found employment, and underemployed individuals that entered a new position of employment.
+Employment can be reported for these participants at any point after they receive their first grant-funded service.
+This includes: individuals that are not enrolled in training, but enter employment after receiving services; individuals that enter employment while enrolled in a training program; or individuals that found employment after completing a training program.

-E.3a Total Number Entered Unsubsidized Training-Related Employment: Of the total number of participants who were not employed or underemployed at the time of participation, the total number of participants who entered unsubsidized employment in the in the first, second, or third quarter after completing training and whose employment is related to the industry, occupation, or skills of the training program completed.
-Participants that are reported in E.3 as entering employment after receiving a service (for participants not enrolled in a training program) should not be reported in this data element.
-Underemployed individuals may be reported in this data element, if they are employed in a new position, of which is training-related.
+E.3a Total Number Entered Unsubsidized Training-Related Employment: Of the total number of participants who were not employed or underemployed at the time of participation, the total number of participants who entered unsubsidized employment after completion of the training program and whose employment is related to the industry, occupation, or skills of the training program completed.
+Participants that are not enrolled in a training program, but are reported in E.3 as entering employment after receiving a service should not be reported in this data element.
+Underemployed individuals may be reported in this data element, if they complete a training program and are employed in a new position, of which is training-related.

 This data element is a sub-field of E.3 Number Entered Unsubsidized Employment.
 Participants considered for this count must be recorded in the same reporting quarter as E.3 to be counted in this reporting item.
 Employment is considered training-related if the position is for the same occupation or within the same industry as the training provided or if the employer recognizes the credential received by the participant as a result of the grant.

-E.3b Total Number Retained Employment: The total number of participants that were unemployed or underemployed at participation that entered employment after completing training or receiving a service (for participants not enrolled in a training program) and remain employed for at least one day in both the second and third quarters following initial employment.

-This data element is a sub-field of E.3 Number Entered Unsubsidized Employment.
-Participants considered for this count must have previously been reported as entered employment in E.3.
-Additionally, this data element captures employment retention outcomes for unemployed, long-term unemployed, and under employed individuals that found employment (or entered a new position) and have been previously reported in E.3.
-This includes individuals that are not enrolled in training, but entered employment after receiving services (reported in data element 501.a), and individuals that found employment after completing a training program (reported in data element 501).

-E.4a Total Number of Incumbent Workers Retained Current Position: Of the total participants who were incumbent workers at the time of participation, the total number of training completers who retained their current position for at least one day in the second and/or third quarters after completing training activities.
+E.4a Total Number of Incumbent Workers Retained Current Position: Of the total participants who were incumbent workers at the time of participation, the total number of training completers who retained their current position for at least one day in the second and third quarter after completing training activities.